Supermajority Interviews Elizabeth Warren

 Women are the majority of voters in the country.
 So why haven’t the presidential candidates spent more time talking about the issues that affect us — like equal pay, the rollback of women’s reproductive rights, and sexual assault and violence?

 Refinery29 teamed up with Supermajority, a new home for women’s activism, to ask them to do just that.
 Ahead of Super Tuesday, during which more than a third of all delegates will be allocated, Supermajority co-founder Cecile Richards sat down with each of the top six candidates and asked them questions about their records and plans for improving women’s lives — plus some fun questions to get to know them a bit better.
+Learn more about the candidate here.

 ABOUT SUPERMAJORITY